Overview of The Nation's Report Card

 What subjects does NAEP assess, and how are the subjects chosen?

 Beginning with the 2003 assessments, national assessments are conducted every two years in reading and mathematics at grades 4 and 8.
 Results from these assessments are released six months after administration.
-The assessments are conducted in reading and mathematics in the same year, and initial results are released in the fall of that year.
-Results from all other assessments are released about one year after administration, usually in the spring of the following year.
+The assessments are conducted in reading and mathematics in the same year, and initial results for grades 4 and 8 are released in the fall of that year.
+Results from all other assessments (including the twelfth-grade assessment in reading and mathematics) are released about one year after administration, usually in the spring of the following year.

 How many students participate?